ai-local/ai-toolkit-container/README.md

 Place input images within the `input/` directory

 Place configuration file within the `config/` directory.
-The Flex and Flux example configuration files are included from: https://github.com/ostris/ai-toolkit/tree/main/config/examples
+The Flex and Flux example configuration files are included from: https://github.com/ostris/ai-toolkit/tree/main/config/examples  If you are using an existing configuration file, make sure to set `folder_path: "/ai-toolkit/input"` within the config

 Build container with:
 `podman build --device nvidia.com/gpu=all . -t ai-toolkit`